TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### Victory Points

-Victory points are a feature of complex intrigues, those engagements where defeating an opponent is not enough to achieve the overarching objective.
-Before a complex Intrigue begins, you must decide what it is you’re after.
-Your Narrator may decide the objective can be attained with a standard Intrigue, but in complex plots, you’re likely to have to defeat multiple foes in several intrigues to set up the events in a way that realizes your plan.
+Victory points are a feature of complex intrigues, those confrontations where defeating an opponent is not enough to achieve the overarching objective.
+Before a complex **Engagement** begins, you must decide what it is you’re after.
+Your Narrator may decide the objective can be attained with a standard **Engagement**, but in complex plots, you’re likely to have to defeat multiple foes in several intrigues to set up the events in a way that realizes your plan.

-To track your progress in a complex Intrigue, your Narrator sets a number of Victory Points required to complete your agenda.
+To track your progress in a complex **Engagement**, your Narrator sets a number of Victory Points required to complete your agenda.
 Three points are typical, but extremely complex plans may require six or more.
-Each time you defeat a foe in an Intrigue that relates to the complex Intrigue, you resolve the Consequences of Intrigue as normal and earn a Victory Point.
-Each time you fail to defeat a foe in an Intrigue, you make no progress, and if you are defeated, you lose a Victory Point.
-Once you have accumulated the requisite number of Victory Points, your Intrigue is complete, and your plans are enacted.
+Each time you defeat a foe in an **Engagement** that relates to the complex **Engagement**, you resolve the Consequences of **Engagement** as normal and earn a Victory Point.
+Each time you fail to defeat a foe in an **Engagement**, you make no progress, and if you are defeated, you lose a Victory Point.
+Once you have accumulated the requisite number of Victory Points, your **Engagement** is complete, and your plans are enacted.

 ## Step Two: Scene

-Once the type of Intrigue is determined, the Narrator sets the scene by describing the location and identifying the participants involved.
+Once the type of **Engagement** is determined, the Narrator sets the scene by describing the location and identifying the participants involved.

 ### Location

-Location can be a critical factor in deciding the outcome of an Intrigue.
-Certain environments are more conducive to an Intrigue than others.
+Location can be a critical factor in deciding the outcome of an **Engagement**.
+Certain environments are more conducive to an **Engagement** than others.
 For instance, trying to seduce a pious noblewoman inside a sept is far more difficult than seducing an enthusiastic serving girl in the shadows of a darkened hall.
-The appropriateness of the venue may bestow a bonus to a character’s Intrigue Defense, usually a +3 bonus for awkward environments, +6 for inappropriate locations, and +12 or more for wildly inappropriate settings.
+The appropriateness of the venue may bestow a bonus to a character’s **Engagement** Defense, usually a +3 bonus for awkward environments, +6 for inappropriate locations, and +12 or more for wildly inappropriate settings.
 An awkward environment might be bargaining for a sellsword’s service in front of a current employer.
 An inappropriate location would be trying to intimidate a young noble while his father looks on, and a wildly inappropriate setting would be trying to seduce a Silent Sister on a battlefield littered with the dead and dying.

 ### Participants

 Most intrigues are between two characters at a time, though multiple intrigues can occur simultaneously between multiple pairs.
-When a character addresses a large audience, that audience usually looks to a leader to represent their interests, so even though there are numerous individuals involved, the Intrigue can be settled between two opponents.
-On the other hand, an Intrigue may feature participants who are supported by allies and advisors.
+When a character addresses a large audience, that audience usually looks to a leader to represent their interests, so even though there are numerous individuals involved, the **Engagement** can be settled between two opponents.
+On the other hand, an **Engagement** may feature participants who are supported by allies and advisors.
 Such periphery characters can modify the intrigue’s outcome by encouraging or mollifying the primary negotiator—bolstering his resolve or deflecting the Influence of his opponent.

 ## Step Three: Objective

-The core of every Intrigue is your objective—what you hope to achieve by engaging in the Intrigue in the first place.
+The core of every **Engagement** is your objective—what you hope to achieve by engaging in the **Engagement** in the first place.
 An objective is your motivation; it’s what you want your opponent to do or say, as well as what action you want him to perform or a development you want to prevent.
 Without an objective, you don’t have an intrigue—you’re just roleplaying, which, of course, has a place in the game but doesn’t often advance the story in significant ways.

-Objectives tend to live in the background of the Intrigue, unrevealed until you or your opponent are defeated.
+Objectives tend to live in the background of the **Engagement**, unrevealed until you or your opponent are defeated.
 Objectives don’t correspond to abilities but arise from the needs of the story and the scenario in which you are currently involved.
 Your objective colors your roleplaying and gives you a position from which you can argue.
 What follows is a broad selection of normal objectives that prompt intrigues.
 This list is by no means complete, but it gives you a good foundation for coming up with objectives relevant to your situation in the game.

 ### Friendship